benhook1013/space-game/PLAN.md

   (`player.dart`, `enemy.dart`, `asteroid.dart`, `bullet.dart`…)
 - On‑screen joystick and shoot button; WASD + Space mirror touch controls
 - States: **menu → playing → game over** with quick restart
+- Use a `GameState` enum to manage transitions
 - Favor small composable components over inheritance
 - If saving is needed later, add IDs and JSON‑serializable state
 - Fixed logical resolution scaled to device for consistent gameplay
 - `HasCollisionDetection` for collisions; `SpawnController` for spawns
+- Top‑down view with a simple parallax starfield background
 - Aim for 60 FPS and avoid heavy per‑frame allocations

 ## 🎮 MVP